robertjchristian/MRC/IN PROGRESS/MRC42.md

 - How to make contributions to Morpheus **accretive** vs **extractive**.
 - The concept is that All Contributions (Code, Capital, Compute or Builders) take Time for them to benefit the network, the longer the Time the greater the benefit.
 - Time seperates the Builders from the tourists.
 The HODLers from the day traders.
-- In the Morpheus context, Time seperates the real Contriubtors from short term opportunists.
+- In the Morpheus context, Time seperates the real Contributors from short term opportunists.

 ## The Time Power Factor (Shortened "Power")
-Rather than pick a "magic" number for the "Power Factor" function, this number can best be set by looking at the actually Dilution Rate the person exeperiences from Staking their MOR tokens for a specific period of time.
+Rather than pick a "magic" number for the "Power Factor" function, this number can best be set by looking at the actually Dilution Rate the person experiences from Staking their MOR tokens for a specific period of time.

 **For example:**
 - On July 25th 2024 2,384,564 MOR will have been emitted.